Security+ Study Guide: Complete 2026 Exam Prep Plan

 Target Score: 85%+ on practice tests before scheduling your exam.

 If you're scoring below 85%: Don't schedule yet.
 Review weak areas and take more practice tests.
+This breakdown of the 10 topics that trip people up most is a good place to start when diagnosing what's holding your score back.

 Need unlimited practice tests?
 Our Security+ prep includes procedural exams that change every time →